(Updated January 6, 2020)

 Decide how to file

 Once you have everything in order, you will need to decide how you are going to file this year.
-You have two basic options: do them yourself or go to a professional.
-If you choose to do them yourself, there are many apps and software programs that can help you file them properly.
+You have two basic options: prepare taxes yourself or go to a professional.
+If you choose to do them yourself, there are many apps and software programs that can help you file properly.

-TurboTax and H&R Block both have apps that can help you file your taxes, but they suggest only using these if your income and deductions are fairly standard and simple.
+TurboTax and H&R Block both provide apps that can assist you with filing your taxes, however they may be best suited for those individuals whose income and deductions are fairly standard and simple.

-According to The Simple Dollar, some of the best software to use includes TurboTax, H&R Block and TaxAct, each of which has a paid and a free version for federal taxes and a paid version for state taxes.
+According to The Simple Dollar, some of the best software to use in 2020 includes TurboTax, H&R Block, and TaxAct, each of which has a paid and a free version for federal taxes and a paid version for state taxes.
 Each of them offers step-by-step guidance, which is crucial when dealing with a system as complex as tax filing.

 If you choose to file your taxes with a professional, there are some apps you may find helpful, too.
-The IRS2Go app gives users updates on the status of their return as well as information about where people can go for in-person advice, reported U.S. News & World Report.Call today for more information.
+The IRS2Go smartphone app gives users many features such as updates on the status of their return, ability make payments, and a list of sites which offer free in-person tax advice in your area.